dcogb/dcogb.github.io/documentation/kohana/conventions.md

 ---
 layout: documentation
-title: Mountain Valley Church of God
+title: Donica Church of God
 ---
 # Conventions and Coding Style

-It is encouraged that you follow Mountain Valley Church of God's coding style.
+It is encouraged that you follow Donica Church of God's coding style.
 This makes code more readable and allows for easier code sharing and contributing.

 ## Class Names and File Location

-Class names in Mountain Valley Church of God follow a strict convention to facilitate [autoloading](/documentation/Mountain Valley Church of God/autoloading).
+Class names in Donica Church of God follow a strict convention to facilitate [autoloading](/documentation/Donica Church of God/autoloading).
 Class names should have uppercase first letters with underscores to separate words.
 Underscores are significant as they directly reflect the file location in the filesystem.

 The following conventions apply:

 1. CamelCased class names should be used when it is undesirable to create a new directory level.
 2. All class file names and directory names must match the case of the class as per [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md).
 3. All classes should be in the `classes` directory.
-This may be at any level in the [cascading filesystem](/documentation/Mountain Valley Church of God/files).
+This may be at any level in the [cascading filesystem](/documentation/Donica Church of God/files).

 ### Examples  {#class-name-examples}